rushiagr/npf/content/blog/docker-quick-start-notes.md

 type = "post"
 +++

+* Update *: Blog updated to use latest way to install docker.

 After reading about docker and containers, I thought let's try them out.
 Here are my notes.
 Obviously all of them are taken from Internet.
 Maybe this collection here will help someone start with docker faster than spending time